 3. Dealing with stale or erroneous prices

 Poor quality data is an unavoidable feature of fixed income.
 The challenge when building curves is to ensure that the curve construction algorithm is robust, and that means effective outlier detection and removal.
-The chart shows an example curve where outlying bonds have been detected and down-weighted: data points that are hollower have less weight applied to them in the curve fitting algorithm.
+The chart below shows an example curve where outlying bonds have been detected and down-weighted: data points that are hollower have less weight applied to them in the curve fitting algorithm.

 4. Granularity matters